To all you new content managers reading this, let me start by saying, welcome aboard!

 From leadership or a product team to support the launch of a new offering

-A steady stream of high-quality content ideas is crucial to They Ask, You Answer success, so plan to build pathways to collect and solicit ideas at regular intervals.
+A steady stream of high-quality content ideas is crucial to content marketing success, so plan to build pathways to collect and solicit ideas at regular intervals.

 Remember, any time you’re collecting an idea for an article, be ready with a few follow-up questions so that you get the full scope of what you’ll be writing about.
 I always try to think about the following: